yanniknelson/AH-Computing-Project/README.md

     There will be 3 types of projectile in total but they will all have the same underlying behaviour, therefore I will make a super-class called Projectiles containing the code that controls movement, then I will have 3 sub classes containing the code controlling the direction, speed, image, etc...

+  Scoreboard:
+    The scores will be stored in a plain text file and will be sorted using a class and an array, the class will have the attributes name and score and the array will contain objects of this class.
+To check scores the find minimum, search and a sort algorithms will be used.